-The primary component for brick manufacture is clay, which has to be mined either from open pits or underground mines.
-Primary crushing of the procured clay mixture is performed by large rollers so as to break it into smaller chunks.
+The primary component for brick manufacture is clay, which is mined either from open-pits or underground mines.
+The primary crushing of the procured clay mixture is performed by large rollers to break it into smaller chunks.
 It is then sent to the manufacturing unit where the clay mixture is further pulverized and screened for impurities.

 The most common brick manufacturing method is the stiff-mud process.
-The clay is placed in a pug mill where it is mixed with water 12-15% by weight, kneaded so as to remove trapped air, and then transferred to an auger machine.
-The auger extrudes the wet clay via a die to form a continuous rectangle- shaped column.
+The clay is placed in a pug mill where it is mixed with water at a ratio of 12-15% by weight, kneaded to remove trapped air, and then transferred to an auger machine.
+The auger extrudes the wet clay via a die to form a continuous rectangle-shaped column.
 The column is cut using steel wires into the required lengths.
 The newly made bricks are placed on drying racks for a few days and then fired in a kiln.

 Another method called the soft-mud process is used when the mined clay is naturally very wet.
 The clay is mixed, extruded, and placed in lubricated molds.
-Drying the bricks takes longer in this process.
-The firing procedure is the same as the previous method.
+Drying takes longer in this process but the firing procedure is the same as the previous method.

 When the newly made brick is still damp and moldable, textures, patterns, or functional grooves can be pressed into the brick.
 Special glazes can also be coated for decorative and functional purposes.